Frequently Asked Questions

 A5: The short answer is there are hundreds of installations.
 We only provide luminaires from well established companies.

-AAA-LUX and AREALUX commissioned its first installation of sports lighting in 2009.
+JASSTECH commissioned its first installation of sports lighting in 2012.
 Since then there has been over 250 very successful installations, with the number of projects installed in Australia and New Zealand growing rapidly.
+We have the longest experience of any LED sports lighting company in Australia, and we know what works.

-LED lighting is perceived as much more pleasant (dependent on colour temperature), because of the whiter light colour, which approximates the daylight.
-Players who have enjoyed a game under the JASSTECH AAA-LUX Luminaires confirm that they experience better contrast on the ball, the lines and the opponents.
+LED lighting is perceived as much more pleasant (dependent on colour temperature), because the whiter (more ‘crisp’) light colour, which more closely mimics daylight.
+Players who have enjoyed a game under the JASSTECH luminaires confirm that they experience better contrast on the ball, the lines and the opponents.
 This enhances player performance and playing enjoyment, but also contributes very well to the fact that high balls are easier to be seen and followed.

-AAA-LUX also provides a guaranteed illumination performance for 25,000 hours – with only seven per cent lumen depreciation over this period.
+JASSTECH also provides a guaranteed illumination performance for 25,000 hours – with only three per cent lumen depreciation over this period.
 Old style Metal Halide sports lighting starts depreciating as soon as you turn them on for the very first time.
-After two years customers often report of failed lamps and non-compliance to Australian Standards.
+After two years metal halide customers often report of failed lamps and non-compliance to Australian Standards.

 INFRASTRUCTURE and OPERATION